 Sitting for hours is not only uncomfortable; it can also cause dangerous blood clots.
 It would help if you kept moving your body and not sit in the same posture for more than hour unless you are sleeping of course.
 Many airlines suggest it too in their onboard in their on-flight information system (through a TV or magazines).
 If you do not feel like walking or moving too much, you can always stand up and stretch after an hour or so.

 Drink water and a lot of it.
 While on a flight, your body dehydrates faster than when you were on land.
 There is no need to feel thirsty first and then rush to get the attention of the flight attendant.
 Instead, it is always better to keep a handy reusable bottle of water with you that you can use whenever you feel thirsty and also refill it on the airplane.

 It is not a good idea to eat or drink things that make you feel thirsty such as caffeinated beverages and alcohol.
 You can carry some light snacks such as fruits, nuts, and crackers to satisfy that small hunger that you get between the meals.
-If you are first time flier, you need to know what travelling on a plane does to your body.

 10. Wear comfortable accessories and get some sleep